clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 end
 ```

+### Exercices:

+As mentionned above, validation is the proper (an only!) way to train
+a model and estimate how well it does on unseen data:

+  * modify the code above to extract a subset of the training data to
+  use for validation

+  * once you have that, add a stopping condition to the script, such
+  that it terminates once the validation error starts rising above
+  a certain threshold.
+This is called early-stopping.

 All Done!
 ---------

 The final step of course, is to run _doall.lua_, which will train the model
 over the entire training set.
+By default, it uses the basic training set size
-If you use the -extra flag, you will obtain
+(about 70,000 samples).
+If you use the flag: `-size extra`, you will obtain
 state-of-the-art results (in a couple of days of course!).